Soimn/Otus/design.md

   - F32               // 32-bit IEEE-754 float
   - F64               // 64-bit IEEE-754 float

-  - rawptr // A word sized integer pointing to a specific address in memory
+  - rawptr // A 64/32-bit (depending on architecture) sized integer pointing to a specific address in memory
   - typeid // A 32-bit value representing a specific type
   - any    // A typeid and a rawptr to the underlying data